Where Compassionate Care Meets Clinical Excellence

 Our Mission

-Our mission at Lighthouse Autism Center is simple.
-Bring the highest quality ABA therapy services to communities that need it.
-From humble beginnings with one center in Mishawaka, Indiana, Lighthouse Autism Center has boldly pursued that mission, bringing ABA services to thousands of families across the Midwest.
-Through compassionate care and clinical excellence, Lighthouse is making a difference for children with autism, one community at a time.
+The mission at Lighthouse Autism Center is simple: to bring the highest-quality ABA therapy services to the 1 in 31 children in our communities with autism.
+From humble beginnings with one center in Mishawaka, Indiana, Lighthouse Autism Center has boldly pursued this mission, bringing autism therapy to thousands of families across the Midwest and beyond, spanning over 40 centers and growing.

-At every center you will see Lighthouse Autism Center’s values proudly displayed.
-It is a visual testament to the qualities and culture that we nurture within our centers.
-From the BCBA that will go with a family to their child’s first dentist appointment, to the therapist that goes the extra mile to learn a child’s favorite song and dance, we have no doubt you will see and feel the Lighthouse Values in each one of our centers.
+Our values are proudly displayed within each Lighthouse center as a reminder of the culture that we nurture within our centers.
+From the Board Certified Behavior Analyst (BCBA) who accompanied a family to their child’s first dentist appointment, to the therapist who went the extra mile to learn a child’s favorite song and dance, you will experience the Lighthouse values on a daily basis.

 1. Be Compassionate.
 Care About People More than Anything.